jordandub1/e-commerce-back-end/README.md

   ## Walkthrough-Video
   ![E-Commerce-Back-End](public/assets/walkthrough.gif)
   [Link to video](https://drive.google.com/file/d/1zmoa0CXUz55agEU1aPpNnnPP72Vq-9Yq/view?usp=sharing)

-  ## License
-  This project is covered under the ISC license.
-Visit the following link for more information on this license: [ISC](https://opensource.org/licenses/ISC)

   ## Questions
   For any questions about the project, please contact me by either of the following links: